FelpHooks/XenForo-ClientDownload/README.md

 Modify the constants RETURN_ADDRESS, FILE_NAME, FILE_NAME_LEN and DOWNLOAD_RATE to your preference.

-Then move the file download_client.php to your WebServer directory
+Then move the file download_client.php to your WebServer directory:

 ```bash
 sudo mv download_client.php /var/www/html/
 ```